GFynbo/100DaysofCode/Round1.md

 Updated the home page for showing your address and removed the update address button in the profile as it was confusing.
 Now started the work on sending a confirmation email upon signing up.
 ***
 *Good progress, more tomorrow*

+## Day 23 - December 30th, 2017
+Got a little aesthetic work done on the home page of GoudaTime and was also able to start moving forward with my RecipeManager project in Java.
+I will add some more touch-ups to GoudaTime tomorrow, but the heavy lifting will be on RecipeManager.
+***
+*Decent progress, more tomorrow*